 Since the early 1900s, white sturgeon have been identified as a species of concern in British Columbia (Lane 1991, Echols 1995).
 From 1995-1999, the BC government conducted studies to collect biological and ecological information on white sturgeon throughout the Fraser River watershed (RL&L 2000).
 Most of the information currently available for sturgeon populations above the Fraser canyon was obtained through these studies.
 Information regarding distribution and abundance in the lower Fraser River was viewed as preliminary due to the wide confidence intervals of the population estimates and the limited geographic scope undertaken in this portion of the river (upstream of Mission only).
 The 5-year study produced an estimate of 976 adult and subadult sturgeon for the river reach from Yale to Hope (range from 601 to 1598; 95% CI; RL&L 2000).
-The estimates for the number of adult and sub-adult sturgeon living in the eastern Fraser Valley section of the river, from Hope to Mission, was 17,259 fish, with a range of 6.118 to 64,338 (RL&L 2000).
+The population estimate for the section of Fraser River from Hope to Mission was 17,259 fish, with a range of 6,118 to 64,338 (RL&L 2000).
 From a technical perspective, these values were not robust enough for proper sturgeon management and the development of a rigorous recovery program.
 Furthermore, the 1995-99 study did not include any assessments of white sturgeon abundance or distribution downstream of the Mission Bridge (an extensive area that includes 79 kilometers of Fraser River mainstem, plus additional sturgeon-bearing waters including the North Arm and Middle Arm of the Fraser River, and Pitt River/Pitt Lake).
 The lack of population estimates, migration patterns, and seasonal distribution information for white sturgeon in this portion of the lower Fraser River and estuary was considered to constitute a serious data gap by provincial fisheries managers (RL&L 2000).